 Over ninety percent of those surveyed used Kratom for pain, sixty-five percent used it for depression (high effectiveness noted), and sixty-seven percent employed the herb for help with anxiety symptoms.
-Over forty percent of the respondents were using Kratom to reduce or cease illegal usage of opioids, and a third of that group reported they had been able to stay off opiates for more than a year because of Kratom.
+Over forty percent of the respondents were using Kratom to reduce or cease illegal usage of opioids.
+A third of that group reported they could stay off opiates for more than a year because of Kratom.

 Mild side effects from Kratom were reported by about a third of those surveyed.
 The most common side effects were constipation, lethargy, and stomach upset.
 Of the respondents who reported side effects, a tiny percentage (less than one percent) actually sought treatment for them.